apache/sedona/README.md

 * Support for a wide range of geospatial data formats, including GeoJSON, WKT, and ESRI Shapefile.
 * Scalable distributed processing of large datasets.
 * Tools for spatial indexing, spatial querying, and spatial join operations.
-* Support for common spatial analytics tasks, such as clustering, classification, and regression analysis.
+* Integration with popular geospatial python tools such as GeoPandas.
-* Integration with popular big data tools, such as Apache Spark, Apache Hadopp, Apache Hive, and Apache Flink for data storage and querying.
+* Integration with popular big data tools, such as Spark, Hadopp, Hive, and Flink for data storage and querying.
-* A user-friendly API for working with geospatial data in the Scala and Java programming languages.
+* A user-friendly API for working with geospatial data in the SQL, Python Scala and Java languages.
 * Flexible deployment options, including standalone, local, and cluster modes.

 These are some of the key features of Apache Sedona, but it may offer additional capabilities depending on the specific version and configuration.